KolaganiHarika-1/TEAM-50/README.md

 The project focuses on creating a digital bridge between customers and small business owners, allowing better product visibility, faster ordering, and improved customer experience.

 Dependent on backend infrastructure and constant internet connectivity

+**Objectives of the Project**

+Digitally empower small businesses and local vendors

+Simplify product browsing and ordering for customers

+Reduce dependency on manual record keeping

+Provide a smart assistant–like shopping experience

+Build a scalable prototype for real-world deployment